-The Child Life Program at CHaD is designed to promote development in children, adolescents, and their families, and to minimize the psychological trauma of hospitalization.
+The Child Life Program is designed to promote development in children, adolescents, and their families, and to minimize the psychological trauma of hospitalization.

 The program provides developmental stimulation, support during stressful times, and advocacy for children's emotional and psychological needs.

-Child Life at CHaD is a regional service providing programming throughout central and southern New Hampshire.
-Certified Child Life Specialists work collaboratively to meet the needs of patients in both inpatient and outpatient settings and are available to provide resources and consultations throughout the CHaD/DHMC network.
+Our program is a regional service that provides programming throughout central and southern New Hampshire.
+Certified Child Life Specialists work collaboratively to meet the needs of patients in both inpatient and outpatient settings and are available to provide resources and consultations throughout CHaD and Dartmouth-Hitchcock Medical Center.